 Find a Veteran.
 Ask if he or she lost a friend in combat.
 Ask for that friends name.
 Then promise to drink a beer on Monday in honor of that specific life.
 Then follow through.
 Most soldiers drink.
 They will see this as an act of camaraderie and respectful remembrance of their friend.
 They will understand that sometimes words are not sufficient.
 A soldier knows that sometimes, all you can do is sit next to someone that is hurting and drink a beer in silence with them.

 I will be doing that this weekend.
 We are cooking out, just our family.
 I don’t drink, but I will open a beer.
-I will say the name of a soldier that was killed in combat.
-I will remember, and I will cry, just as I am now, knowing that this soldier died under horrible excruciating circumstances so that I could live in freedom.
-His name is Greg.
+I will say the name of 3 soldiers that were killed in combat.
+I will remember, and I will cry, just as I am now, knowing that these soldiers died under horrible excruciating circumstances so that I could live in freedom.
+Their names are Greg, Daniel, and Benjamin.

 Don’t ever forget.

 The Honored Fallen